-What the Equifax Breach Means for your Company’s Information Security Strategy
+What the Equifax Breach Reveals About Your Security Strategy

 By now you have heard that about 1 out of every 2 Americans has had their personally identifiable information exposed thanks to the breach at Equifax.
 This breach is more serious than most because the information that was stolen is the data that banks, credit agencies, insurance companies (among other types of organizations) use to verify your identity when you sign up a for a credit card, apply for a mortgage, start a new job, etc. The criminals behind the breach have all the information necessary to perform identity theft and open lines of credit in the names of unsuspecting individuals.